Patrick McCaw: Cleveland Cavaliers (2018–2019)

 After remaining on the free agent market for nearly six months, McCaw signed with the Cleveland Cavaliers on December 30, 2018.
 The Warriors had declined to match the offer, which was reportedly a non-guaranteed, two-year, $6 million deal.
-On January 6, 2019, he was waived by the Cavaliers after appearing in three games.
+On January 6, 2019, McCaw was waived by the Cavaliers after appearing in three games.

 Toronto Raptors (2019–2021)

 On January 10, 2019, McCaw signed with the Toronto Raptors.
 The Raptors advanced to the 2019 NBA Finals against McCaw's former team, the Golden State Warriors, where they won the series in six games to give McCaw his third straight championship.
-He became the third player ever to win titles in three consecutive seasons with different teams, joining Steve Kerr and Frank Saul, and he became the first player to win three consecutive NBA titles since Shaquille O'Neal, Kobe Bryant, Robert Horry, Derek Fisher, Rick Fox, Brian Shaw & Devean George led the Los Angeles Lakers to three straight wins from 2000 to 2002.
-He also became the seventh player to win a championship during each of his first three years in the league.
-On July 8, 2019, the Toronto Raptors announced that they had re-signed with McCaw.
-On November 6, 2019, the Toronto Raptors announced that McCaw had undergone arthroscopic surgery on his left knee and was expected to be sidelined for about four weeks.
+McCaw became the third player ever to win titles in three consecutive seasons with different teams, joining Steve Kerr and Frank Saul, and McCaw became the first player to win three consecutive NBA titles since Shaquille O'Neal, Kobe Bryant, Robert Horry, Derek Fisher, Rick Fox, Brian Shaw and Devean George led the Los Angeles Lakers to three straight wins from 2000 to 2002.
+McCaw also became the seventh player to win a championship during each of his first three years in the league.

+On July 8, 2019, the Raptors announced that they had re-signed with McCaw.
+On November 6, it was announced that McCaw had undergone arthroscopic surgery on his left knee and was expected to be sidelined for about four weeks.

 On April 9, 2021, the Raptors waived McCaw.

-Delaware Blue Coats (2022–present)
+Delaware Blue Coats (2022–2025)

-On February 11, 2022, McCaw was acquired by the Delaware Blue Coats of the NBA G League.
+On February 11, 2022, McCaw was acquired by the Delaware Blue Coats of the NBA G League where he won the title.

+On August 3, 2023, McCaw signed with Belgian basketball side Filou Oostende of the BNXT League, but the deal was cancelled due to visa problems on September 1.
+On October 29, he re-joined the Blue Coats.

+Raptors 905 (2025–present)

+On September 16, 2025, McCaw was traded along with a future first round pick to Raptors 905, the G-League affiliate of the Toronto Raptors, with whom McCaw won the NBA title in 2019, in exchange for the rights to Kennedy Chandler.